The Hawley Arms, Camden

 The Hawley Arms is a pub in Camden Town, London.

 History

 Opening (1851–2002)

 The Hawley Arms dates back to 1851, when it was known as the Hawley Arms Tavern.
-In February 1851, a brewer sued the East & West India Docks & Birmingham Junction Railway over a piece of land, under which the company was able to acquire with the Lands Clauses of Consolidation Act.
+In February 1851, a brewer sued the East and West India Docks and Birmingham Junction Railway over a piece of land, under which the company was able to acquire with the Lands Clauses of Consolidation Act.
 The land included the Hawley Arms Tavern and paid a total of to the defendant, although it operated a pub in the name of its former tenant.
 The courts ruled in favor of the brewer.